 To collect and maintain an up-to-date inventory of planning data which includes, but is not limited to land use, travel patterns, travel mode, transit ridership, socio-economic information, and demographics for use in the MetroPlan Orlando's Geographic Information System (GIS) and travel demand forecasting databases.
 The MPO's data collection and analysis efforts are directly linked to the development of the MTP, Performance based project prioritization and Performance Measure monitoring and reporting.

 170 Special Studies

 To conduct special studies as requested and authorized by MetroPlan Orlando Executive Director.
-This task will require FHWA and FDOT scope approval prior to initiating.
+This task will require Federal Highway Administration (FHWA) and Florida Department of Transportation (FDOT) scope approval prior to initiating.

 180 Multimodal Systems Planning